bstachmann/git-workshop/sections/gitlab-ci/notizen.en.md

-# Continuous Integration mit GitLab
+# Continuous Integration with GitLab

 # Agenda

-## Block1 Grundlagen CI/CD
+## Block1 Basics of CI/CD

  * CI
    * Git-Flow
    * Merge Hell
- * Workflow: Gemeinsam auf dem master entwickeln
+ * Workflow: Developing together on the master

  * CI/CD

-## Block2 Using Gitlab for CI/CD
+## Block2 Using GitLab for CI/CD

 ## Block3 Building Workflows for CI/CD

 # Material

-Ich demonstriere anhand einiger Beispiele, wie CI/CD mit GitLab implementiert werden kann.
-Ich berichte von CI/CD-Lösungen, die ich aus der Praxis kenne.
-Dann diskutieren Strategien, wie das bei Rohde und Schwarz umgesetzt werden kann.
-Im praktischen Teil werden die Beispiele angepasst und erweitert.
+I demonstrate with some examples how CI/CD can be implemented with GitLab.
+I report on CI/CD solutions I know from practice.
+Then we discuss strategies on how this can be implemented at Rohde and Schwarz.
+In the practical part, the examples are adapted and extended.

-## Warum?
+## Why?
- * Matzes 70 Schritte auf 1
+ * Matze's 70 steps to 1

  * Cycle Times -- Dave Farley
    * Flow:
-     - Weniger Unterbrechungen f, Entwickler
+     - Fewer interruptions for developers
-     - kein Q/A Bottleneck
+     - No Q/A bottleneck
-   * Schnelleres Feedback, Experimente
+   * Faster feedback, experiments
- * Kleinere
+ * Smaller
-   * Einfachere Konflikte (horror of Release)
+   * Easier conflicts (horror of Release)
-   * Schnellere Fehlersuche
+   * Faster troubleshooting
  * Code Quality/One Version

-## Was?
+## What?

  * CI
     * Master